-A North Dakota Certificate of Resale, also known as a resale license or reseller’s permit, is a document that allows businesses to avoid paying sales tax on products that are purchased from wholesalers or manufacturers for the purpose of reselling them to customers.
+A North Dakota Certificate of Resale, also known as a resale license or reseller’s permit, is a document that allows businesses to avoid paying sales tax on products that are purchased from wholesalers or manufacturers to resell them to customers.

 Learn more about how the North Dakota Certificate of Resale works, how to get one, and more.